cbmarcum/lazybones/README.md

 The big changes from Lazybones are:
 1. The new project name and the application command are both now 'skeletor'
-1. The user profile directory for configurations and template cache is now $USER_HOME/.skeletor
+2. The user profile directory for configurations and template cache is now $USER_HOME/.skeletor
+3. Bintray repositories are no longer available.
+Eventually this configuration will be removed.
-1. A new URL based repository has been implemented for use by listing and creating projects from it.
+4. A new URL based repository has been implemented for use by listing and creating projects from it.
 Publishing to the repository is not yet implemented.
 Manual steps are trivial and documented below.

 Existing Lazybones templates should still work if moved to a URL repository as described below.